Manage the expiration of points in your loyalty program with Synerise

 • Points expire daily at the same time of the day.

-• Events adding and reducing points will be stored lifetime.
+• Events adding and reducing points will be stored for lifetime.

-• The last thing is inform the customer of a reduction in the points balance by the alert with the information about special offers for which we can spend points that left.
+• The last thing is to inform the customer of the reduction in the points balance by an alert with information about special offers for which the lef points can be spent.

 Configuration and detailed description

-Let’s have a look how we can configuration rolling cancellation with Synerise.
+Let’s have a look at how we can configure rolling cancellation with Synerise.

 In our case, there will be 3 types of events: